Learn French

 The French phrase "Bon courage" revealed

-Get ready to discover all the things you have to know about the basic French sentence "Bon courage".
-It includes a complete guide of what it is and how to use it in a casual conversation with an audio example.
-But that's not all, we also added some useful things like synonyms, slow pronunciation audio, dialogue example and more!
+Get prepared to find out all the things you ever wanted to know about the basic French sentence "Bon courage".
+Including a detailed definition of what it is and how to use it in a casual conversation with an audio example.
+But wait, we also added some useful things like slow pronunciation audio, synonym, dialogue example and more!

 Translation in English